truenas/documentation/content/SCALEUIReference/SystemSettings/GeneralSettingsScreens.md

 All passwords reset if the uploaded configuration file saved without **Export Password Secret Seed** enabled.
 {{< /hint >}}

-### Reset to Defaults Window
+### Reset to Defaults

-The **Reset to Defaults** option opens the **Reset Configuration** window, which resets the system configuration to factory settings and restarts the system.
+The **Reset to Defaults** option opens the **Reset Configuration** dialog, which resets the system configuration to factory settings and restarts the system.
 Users must set a new login password.

 ![SystemGeneralResetConfiguration](/images/SCALE/23.10/SystemGeneralResetConfiguration.png "SCALE General Reset Configuration")